Skip to main content

 • Want audio overviews of your papers?
 Go with NotebookLM.
 (Audio Overview is genuinely unmatched.)

 • Want a free tool from a trusted brand?
 Go with NotebookLM.
-(Google free tier is dramatically more generous.)
+(Google no-cost plan is dramatically more generous.)

 • Tied, basic question-answering over a small, one-off PDF set: both work fine.
 The wedge only opens up once you're building a corpus you'll return to.